 We have a Zero Tolerance approach for physical and verbal violence, and threat from using racist, gender and sexist specific language.
-Any incidents will be recorded and parents informed.
+Any incidents will be recorded and police may be informed.

 Anti Bullying Policy

 Anti-Bullying Policy

 Children should feel comfortable and accepted here and secure in the knowledge of their own self-worth.
 We aim to reinforce this through: